jakkra/ZSWatch/README.md

 See [GETTING_STARTED.md](GETTING_STARTED.md)

 ## Writing apps for the Application Manager
+I recommend watching [this part](https://youtu.be/MmCzV0jV9hs?t=1398) of my presentation at Zephyr Developer Summit where I build a sample app.

-Check out [the sample application](app/src/applications/1template/) for the general app design.
+Check out [the sample application](app/src/applications/template/) for the general app design.
 The main idea is each app have an `<app_name>_app.c` file which registers the app, chooses icon and drives the logic for the app.
 Then there should be one or more files named for example `<app_name>_ui.c` containing pure LVGL code with no dependencies to Zephyr or the watch software.
 The idea is that this UI code should be runnable in a LVGL simulator to speed up development of UI, however right now that's not set up yet.
 The `<app_name>_app.c` will do all logic and call functions in `<app_name>_ui.c` to update the UI accordingly.

 Each application needs to have a way to close itself, for example a button, and then through callback tell the `application_manager.c` to close the app: